 – Martial arts

 … Give it a gander!

-Silk Knots is brought to you by hapa journalist Sara Hayden.
-The project’s mission is to document and preserve the lived experiences and histories of people — especially Asian Americans — whose stories have been previously under represented, misrepresented, and/or under acknowledged across the American West.
+Silk Knots is brought to you by mixed-race journalist Sara Hayden.
+The project’s mission is to document and preserve the lived experiences and histories of people, especially Asian American and Pacific Islander folks, whose stories have been previously under represented, misrepresented, and/or under acknowledged across the American West.

 I love the power of stories as a way to create and connect community.
 My favorites are those that zero in on humanity and culture, appearing in the Los Angeles Times, San Francisco Chronicle, Half Moon Bay Review, Peninsula Press, Resonate, and more.
 Below are stories about the Asian American experience.
 If you’re interested in being featured or have a story tip, contact me here.

 Mirror (2021 film)

 A short autobiographical documentary: With moves across states and travels abroad, Sara Hayden must leave and return to find home.
 “Mirror” is her story about growing up mixed race and finding her place in the world.